 All absolute values of the amplitudes at legs and are equal;

-The relative phase between the wave function at leg as compared to leg of each of the photons (for example, ) is ;
+The relative phase between the wave function at leg as compared to leg of each of the photons, e.g., is ;

 Condition A can be achieved by setting .
 As a result, the amplitude is formulated as .